- 30 September 2013 | Surfing

 The top of the great pyramid of surfing influence is reserved to the artists.
 Pro surfers are modern world acknowledged stars.
 Their smiles, their words, their wave decisions, their surfboards and their victories get us online till dawn.
 Our favorite surfers inspire and motivates us to improve our own surfing.

 Finally, meet the surf companies.
 They feed the surfing world and our lives.
-With hundreds of thousands of employers worldwide, surf brands control the clothes and shorts what we wear, and even the way we ride waves.
+With hundreds of thousands of employees worldwide, surf brands control the clothes and shorts what we wear, and even the way we ride waves.
 They know what and when we buy surf gear and apparel, but we couldn't live without the surf companies' appeal.

 Like an Harvard Business School teacher once said, "power is the ability to get things done".
 How have you been influencing the sport of surfing?